Quantum Circuit Evolution on NISQ Devices: Experimental Evaluation

 With a probability of $0.1$, we repeat this entire mutation process after each action, leading to an expected number of $10/9=1.\overline{1}$ actions per mutation, the probability for 2 actions being about 9\%, for 3 actions about 0.9\% and for $k$ actions $0.1^{k-1}\cdot 0.9$ in general.
-This scheme enables the mutation to perform arbitrarily large jumps in search space, as the probability to mutate from any circuit to any other circuit is strictly positive (provided it is made up of the same set of gates).
-This is easy to see considering the mutation operator could just delete all gates and then insert the gates constituting the optimal circuit one after the other.
-Even though this particular mutation is highly unlikely, the probability is non-zero, thus fulfilling the requirement of strictly positive support on all circuits in $\mathcal{U}$.
+This scheme enables the mutation to perform arbitrarily large jumps in search space with positive probability, avoiding getting stuck in a local optimum indefinitely.

-\paragraph{Evaluation} To evaluate a circuit, we wrap it in multiple layers of static circuits.
-During the measurement process we append rotation layers to the circuit in accordance of the bases required by the Hamiltonian terms.
-Moreover, for all experiments we initialize the circuit with states that are neutral with respect to the optimization of a particular Hamiltonian.
-For instance, the initial state of an optimization task for a Hamiltonian with $x$- and $z$-terms is chosen to be the $y$-axis.
-Hence, initial energies are the exact mean between maximal and minimal eigenenergy.

-For the purpose of consistency we leave most of the algorithm's hyperparameters, like population size and mutation action probabilities, unchanged for the majority of experiments.
+\paragraph{Evaluation} For the measurement process we append rotation layers to the circuit in accordance of the bases required by the Hamiltonian terms.
+For the purpose of consistency, we leave most of the algorithm's hyperparameters, like population size and mutation action probabilities, unchanged for the majority of experiments.
 The experiments are conducted for system sizes of 10 qubits.
 In every generation, we collect thorough evolution data in order to extract information such loss value development over all generations, and types of mutations that lead to improvements.
 This information is valuable for further analysis and improvement of the procedure.